 During optimization we search for minima.
 A minimum can either be locally or globally minimal.
 A global minimum is has the smallest objective value of any feasible solution.
 A local minimum has the smallest objective value for any of the feasible solutions in the surrounding area.
 The input to a function that yields the minimum is called the argmin, since it is the argument to the function that gives the minimum.
 Similarly, the argmax of a function is the input that gives the function's maximum.
 Consider the function $f(x) = 3 + (x - 2)^2$.
 This function has a single minimum, f(2) = 3.
 The minimum is 3, while the argmin is x = 2, the value of the decision variable at which the minimum occurs.
-For optimization problems, the minimum (or maximum) is called the optimal objective value.
-The argmin (or argmax) is called the optimal solution.
+For optimization problems, the minimum (or maximum) is called the optimal solution.